 “I mean, how simple a question is, ‘Do you want your mother to come on holiday with us or not?’”

-Carberry shook her head sorrowfully, in a way that stressed her bafflement at Donal Carberry’s inability to communicate his wishes, on such a simple matter.
+Carberry shook her head sorrowfully, in a way that stressed her complete bewilderment at Donal Carberry’s inability to communicate his wishes, on such a simple matter.

 A brief pause followed this exchange before they agreed their street’s newlyweds would all too soon, ‘grow out of all that lovey dovey stuff they still go on with in public’.